 The Choragic Monument of Lysicrates, built-in 334 BC, is the best-preserved to this day.

 The name of the sponsor-winner of the drama contest that year is on an inscription on the peristyle of the cylindrical building.
-The tripod prize was based on a pointed rod on the roof.
+The tripod prize was mounted on a pointed rod on the roof.

 The monument of Lysicrates on Tripodon Street was purchased in 1669 by a group of Capuchin monks, who had founded their monastery right next door.

-In the first decade of the 19th century, Lord Elgin – who had taken the Parthenon sculptures – offered to buy the Monument of Lysicrates from the monks — but thanks to the abbot — he was turned down.
+In the first decade of the 19th century, Lord Elgin – who had taken the Parthenon sculptures – offered to buy the Monument of Lysicrates from the monks but, thanks to the abbot, he was turned down.